aws/aws-sdk-php/docs/migration-guide.rst

 Which Services are Supported?
 -----------------------------

-The AWS SDK for PHP 2 does not currently support all AWS services.
-However, we will incrementally add support for the other services in upcoming releases to the Version 2 SDK.

-Fortunately, it is straightforward to use the previous SDK side-by-side with this version.
-This enables using the SDK for the services it supports while relying on the prior SDK for those it does not.
-Please see the :doc:`side-by-side` for details.
+The AWS SDK for PHP 2 supports all of the AWS services supported by Version 1 of the SDK and more, including Amazon Route 53, Amazon Glacier, and AWS Direct Connect.
+See the `AWS SDK for PHP website <http://aws.amazon.com/sdkforphp/>`_ for the full list of services supported by the SDK.
+Be sure to watch or star our `AWS SDK for PHP 2 GitHub repository

-Follow our `AWS SDK for PHP 2 GitHub repository <https://github.com/aws/aws-sdk-php>`_ to stay up-to-date with the latest changes.
+<https://github.com/aws/aws-sdk-php>`_ to stay up-to-date with the latest changes.

 What's New?
 -----------